OPPO-Mente-Lab/X2I/README.md

 ### Video2image

-MLLM possesses video comprehension capabilities that enable X2I to directly generate images based on the semantic content of input video sequences. <br/>
+X2I can directly generate images based on the semantic content of input video sequences. <br/>
 You can run the video2image task like this:

 ```shell